-We measure group health based partly on Google’s re:Work principles on team health (and would like to acknowledge Holly Hammond’s excellent work in translating this for social movements).
+We measure group health based partly on Google’s re:Work principles on team health.
+We also sought expert advice from Holly Hammond to have principles included in our measurement specific to social movements.
 Extensive research found healthy teams weren’t a collection of the best-qualified or most highly-skilled.
 Rather, the best functioning teams were ones where team-members felt safe to suggest new ideas, admit to mistakes, work through issues together and had a clear idea of how their work contributed to overarching goals and strategies.

 You can read more about each of these indicators of group health here.